 Knowing what dessert to have with paella, is the last step to the full paella experience (considering you are with your friends or family).

-There is no rule in terms of pairing.
+There is no rule in terms of pairing paella with Spanish Desserts.
 However, as I mentioned above, paella can be filling, so light dessert will be our allies.
 Furthermore, if the desserts are typical Spanish it would be fantástico.

 Well, it is worth mentioning we Spanish usually have fruit as dessert.
 Considering the marvelous fruit we have, mainly in summer, it isn´t hare-brained.
-Then, watermelon, melon or apricots can be a light and tasteful dessert.
+Then, watermelon, melon or apricots can be a light and tasteful dessert (yes, we eat fruit as dessert 😉 ).
 Ice cream, too 🙂

 What to serve with paella dessert